Skip to content

 • github-token: Custom token with Projects permissions (required for Projects v2 access).

-• Typically used by Campaign Workflows to automatically post run summaries.
+• Often used by scheduled workflows and orchestrator workflows to post run summaries.

 FieldTypeDescription